waterpolymer/DatabaseProject/README.md

 # DatabaseProject
-A project using Riot API to compare user stats to the average of the challenger tier
+A project using Riot API to compare the inputted user's stats to the average of the top 0.01% of users, also known as the challenger tier

-The project is made using rstudio.
+The project was made using rstudio.

 In order to run the program properly the user must:
   * Replace database username, password, port, etc. information to their own database information